markwest1972/johnny_five_intro/excercises/02_simple_led_blink.md

 ## Learning Summary ##

 In this section you setup up the Arduino UNO to work with Johnny-Five via the Firmata API.
-You also installed Johnny-Five using the npm package manager.
-We'll use npm install additional Node.js modules in later excercises.
+You also installed Johnny-Five locally (as opposed to globally) in your project using the npm package manager.
+Note that we'll use npm to install additional Node.js modules in later excercises.

 Arduably the most important part of this excercise is the introduction to the Johnny-Five DSL.
 This code did the following:
-* Imported the Johnny-Five dependancy.
+* Imported the Johnny-Five module.
 * Setup the Arduino UNO Board.
 * Instansiated the LED Object (the LED connected to Pin 13 on the Arduino UNO) and provided methods for interacting with it.